hubmapconsortium/kaggle-2-segmentation/README.md

 Added support for WSI images.
 Dockerized the inference script

-Instructions for preparing docker file, building and running it can be found in the pdf files above
+Let me show the steps tp package the inference script from above codebase into a docker.

-Packaging the K2 inference script docker
+**Packaging the K2 inference script docker**
 1. Base image:

     a.
 Use a nvidia cuda image as a base image.